Toby Jones: Radio and audiobooks

 In 2003 Jones played the part of Lord Brideshead in a BBC Radio adaptation of Brideshead Revisited.
 Jones voiced the title character in the 2005 BBC Radio 4 adaptation of Oblomov.
 He also read the 2009 Radio 4 adaptation of John Irving's A Prayer for Owen Meany.
 He played Inspector Goole in the 2010 BBC Radio adaptation of An Inspector Calls.
 Since 2013 Jones has been the voice of the lead character, Joey Oldman in the BBC Radio 4 series The Corrupted, an adaptation of the G. F. Newman novel Crime and Punishment.
 On 2 December 2012 he played Napoleon Bonaparte in Anthony Burgess's Napoleon Rising on Radio 3.
 In 2013 he played Kotris in the award-winning Doctor Who audio play, Dark Eyes, and read an abridged version of "The Manual of Detection" by Jedediah Berry for the BBC.
 In 2020 he portrayed Falstaff in BBC Radio 3's Henry IV, Part 1.

-In 2021, Jones recorded the audiobook versions of John Le Carré's final novel Silverview for Penguin Audio and, for Harper Audio, the seminal dystopian novel We by Yevgeny Zamyatin in a translation by Bela Shayevich.
+In 2021, Jones recorded the audiobook versions of John le Carré's final novel Silverview for Penguin Audio and, for Harper Audio, the seminal dystopian novel We by Yevgeny Zamyatin in a translation by Bela Shayevich.

 Stage

-In 2001, he starred in the London West End comedy The Play What I Wrote, directed by Kenneth Branagh.
-His comic turn as Arthur earned him the Olivier Award for Best Actor in a Supporting Role, and the play moved to Broadway in 2003.
+In 2001, he starred in the London West End comedy The Play What I Wrote, directed by Kenneth Branagh, and his comic turn as Arthur earned him the Laurence Olivier Award for Best Actor in a Supporting Role.

 In 2009, he returned to the stage in Every Good Boy Deserves Favour at the National Theatre, Parlour Song at the Almeida Theatre, and The First Domino at Brighton Festival Fringe.

 In 2011, he played J. M. W. Turner in The Painter at the Arcola Theatre.
 Jones starred as Stanley in the 2018 revival of The Birthday Party at The Harold Pinter Theatre.

-In 2020, he starred in the title role in the Conor McPherson adaptation of Uncle Vanya by Anton Chekhov, at the Harold Pinter Theatre.
+In 2020, he starred in the title role in the Conor McPherson adaptation of Uncle Vanya by Anton Chekhov, at the Harold Pinter Theatre, his role securing the Laurence Olivier Award for Best Actor in 2020.

 Personal life

 On The Graham Norton Show, Jones said that he and his wife Karen were together for 26 years before they married in 2015.
 They have two daughters.

-In 2018, Jones was awarded an honorary doctorate by Oxford Brookes University.
-He was appointed Officer of the Order of the British Empire (OBE) in the 2021 New Year Honours, for services to drama.
+Jones has close connections with Stoke-on-Trent through his father Freddie.
+He supports EFL Championship side Stoke City, owing to his father's love for the club.
+In 2019, he became patron of the Stoke-based theatre company Claybody Theatre.